Step 1 Learning Materials

 (D. Biin, personal communication, 2019)

 Land acknowledgements from settlers and allies began as a form of political disruption and as a way to decolonize spaces where we learn, relate and connect.
-It has evolved since then because doing an acknowledgement from the heart helps in maintaining working relationships.
+It has evolved since then.
 A meaningful acknowledgement re-humanizes and makes 'visible again' the reality that Indigenous Peoples are not part of the past and should be mitigated or forgotten.
 Indigenous Peoples are still here, contribute to communities, and are re-creating places of healing, recognition and resurgence.
 A land acknowledgement goes beyond a civil or polite practice and as an act of disruption, it is a way to come together as human beings.
 As a settler in Canada, a land acknowledgement can be:

 - an act of reconciliation and recognition;